 - Your descriptions should be approximately 300 characters.

 - Make sure that your description is enticing to make people want to click on it.

 - HTML tags should not be used; text only.

 - You should write the way you were taught in school.
 In other words, paragraph structure (First letter of each sentence capital).
 DO NOT USE ALL CAPS!

 Running your B&B should be your top priority.
-If you need help, let InnKeeper's Advantage create a great Website and SEO for you.
-Click the button below and schedule a demo of Innkeeper’s Advantage to see how it can work for you!
+If you need help, let Innkeeper's Advantage create a great Website for you.
+Schedule a demo of Innkeeper’s Advantage to see how it can work for you!